neu-se/CS4530-Spring-2025/Activities/Module06 Activity.md

 ### Stringing together many async calls: bulk importing grades

-Your task is to write 3 new, `async` functions, `importGrades1`, `importGrades2`, and `importGrades3`, which take in input of the type `ImportTranscript[]`.
-It should create a student record for each `ImportTranscript`, and then post the grades for each of those students.
+Your task is to write 3 new `async` functions, `importGrades1`, `importGrades2`, and `importGrades3`.
+Each of these functions takes an input of the type `ImportTranscript[]`, creates a student record for each `ImportTranscript`, and then posts the grades for each of those students.
 After posting the grades, it should fetch the transcripts for each student and return an array of transcripts.